 Traumatic brain injuries

-Traumatic brain injuries (TBIs) can can leave victims with serious symptoms that last for months.
+Traumatic brain injuries (TBIs) can leave victims with serious symptoms that last for months.
 More serious TBIs can result in long-term disabilities that profoundly impair victims’ physical or cognitive functioning.

 Spinal cord injuries